 - Sending failed

 The message could not be sent.
 This can happen, for example, when the network connection is interrupted during a file transfer.
-You can tap and hold on the message and then choose “Forward” (Android) or “Try again” (iOS) or “Send” (Windows Phone).
+Tap and hold the message and select “Try again” (iOS) or “Send” (Windows Phone).

 - / User agreement/disagreement